felixlu/awesome-stars/topics.md

 - [jhump/protoreflect](https://github.com/jhump/protoreflect) - Reflection (Rich Descriptors) for Go Protocol Buffers
 - [gohugoio/hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 - [tsenart/vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool and library.
 It's over 9000!
-- [nadoo/glider](https://github.com/nadoo/glider) - glider is a forward proxy with multiple protocols support, and also a dns/dhcp server with ipset management features(like dnsmasq).
+- [nadoo/glider](https://github.com/nadoo/glider) - glider is a forward proxy with multiple protocols support, and also a dns/dhcp server with ipset management features.
 - [unknwon/the-way-to-go_ZH_CN](https://github.com/unknwon/the-way-to-go_ZH_CN) - 《The Way to Go》中文译本，中文正式名《Go 入门指南》
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.